My current research interests involve Medical Imaging,

 One major project I am working on is the

-first time allow simultaneous imaging with both modalities.
-A recent poster also gives further information.
+for the first time allow simultaneous imaging with both modalities.
+A recent poster also gives further

 Graduate Lectures 2010 here: graduatelectures